ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     az vm show --show-details --resource-group $RGNAME --name $VMNAME --query publicIps -o tsv
     ```

 1. From your computer, start the SSH client and connect via SSH to the newly provisioned Azure VM via the public IP address you identified in the previous step.
-When prompted to sign in, authenticate by using the credentials you provided during provisioning.
+When prompted to sign in, authenticate by using the **azureadm** user account and the password you provided during provisioning.

 1. Within the SSH session to the Azure VM, run the following to update the package manager list of available packages and their versions (confirm when prompted whether to proceed):